klutchell/mediaserver/README.md

 ## Motivation

-- host each service as a subdomain of a personal domain over https
+- host each service as a subdomain of a personal domain with letsencrypt
 - run public maintained images with no modifications
 - require minimal configuration and setup